Let Me Blow Ya Mind: Music video

 In the video, Gwen Stefani and Eve are shown stopping at a red light.
 Eve brings in a gang of party crashers, and she tells Gwen to tag along.
-Gwen gets out of her car and gets onto a all-terrain vehicle.
+Gwen gets out of her car and gets onto an all-terrain vehicle.
 They crash a formal party (whose attendees include actor Udo Kier) with their loud music and rowdiness and are subsequently arrested.
 A Leona Helmsley lookalike appears in the video.
 She tells police officers about the disturbance as Stefani and Eve disrupt the party.
 Rapper/producer Dr. Dre also makes an appearance at the end of the video when he comes to jail and pays the bail for Eve and Stefani.
 Fellow Ruff Ryders Jadakiss and Styles P appear in a scene in which Eve acts as a bartender.

 The video won the 2001 MTV Video Music Award for Best Female Video, and it was also nominated for Best Hip-Hop Video, losing to Outkast's "Ms. Jackson".